 The good news: Klarna won’t hurt your credit and doesn’t charge interest or any fees whatsoever.

-The semi-bad news: you can only use Klarna at Walmart.com not in the physical store.
+The semi-bad news: you can only use Klarna at Walmart.com, not in the physical store.

 To use Klarna, first download the mobile app or Chrome browser extension and create an account, which includes adding a debit or credit card that will be used for your four payments.
-The app will automatically give you an estimated spending amount, up to a max of $1,000 based on a soft credit check (which doesn’t affect your credit).
+The app will automatically give you an estimated spending amount, up to a maximum of $1,000 based on a soft credit check (which doesn’t affect your credit).
 Each ghost card you create will take away from your available spending amount.

 TIP: Join Klarna’s loyalty program, Vibe, and earn rewards when you shop using Klarna.
-Thanks to KCL reader Louise for this tip.
+Thanks to KCL reader Louise for this tip!

 So far, that’s the best way I’ve found to beat Walmart (Scrooge) and bring back the cheer to holiday shopping!
-Let me know if any of you come up with another solution, and I’ll keep digging!
+Let me know if any of you come up with another solution, and I’ll keep digging.